nautechsystems/nautilus_trader/docs/integrations/databento.md

 You can load DBN files and convert the records to Nautilus objects using the `DatabentoDataLoader` class.
 There are two main purposes for doing so:

-- Pass the converted data to `BacktestEngine.add_data` directly for backtesting
+- Pass the converted data to `BacktestEngine.add_data` directly for backtesting.
-- Pass the converted data to `ParquetDataCatalog.write_data` for later streaming use with a `BacktestNode`
+- Pass the converted data to `ParquetDataCatalog.write_data` for later streaming use with a `BacktestNode`.

 ### DBN data to a BacktestEngine